ijunaidali/TripSorter/README.md

 composer install
 ```
 ## Run Tests
-Run phpnit command from root directory of the project.
+Run phpunit command from root directory of the project.
 ```bash
 phpunit
 ```